-

 Putting ideals to the test

 Reinilde Jonkhout interviewed me for Amsterdam Alternative about the origin story of De Nieuwe Meent!
 13 december de Nieuwe Meent has started their crowdfunding campaign to realize housing in Watergraafsmeer.
 But how did it all get started?
 How does one come up with the idea to build an independent housing cooperative?
-An interview with initiator Read more
+An interview with initiator Selçuk Balamir.
+To Selçuk, sweet dreams are made of self-built housing coops.
+How does one get to that point?
+‘I have to give a shoutout to my parents here.
+One is a city planner, the other an architect.
+So the imagination of building something was… Read more

 -